 In my home studio I have a nice arsenal of microphones (the Michael Joly modified Octava mk.012 stereo pair is among my favorite) that I run through ART Pro, and MOTU pre-amps.
 I have self-built portable baffles/GOBOs for isolating recordings, as we do in most commercial studios!
 Arguably the best part is that my rig is completely portable, so I also offer on-location recordings if you prefer that I bring my studio to your's, or if you are looking to have a live show recorded!

 Project Options include -

 Demos: ideal for songwriters looking to document ideas at promotable quality.

-Official Releases: Single, EP, or Full-length Album
+Official Releases: Single, EP, or Full-length Album (studio OR live recordings!)

 Voice-over: Audio-book, Podcast, etc.

 Let's chat about what were you are in your musical journey, and I'll let you know how I can assist the process!